wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 40 Instead of protecting the tender women, the fairest work of God ; the life of the world ; behold ! what hast thou done ?

-41 See ! the shrieking matron cast herself into the waters that she may escape thy brutal violence : but all in vain; her garments are torn from her ; she becomes a prey to thy savage lust.
+41 See ! the shrieking matron cast herself into the waters that she may escape thy brutal violence : but all in vain ; her garments are torn from her ; she becomes a prey to thy savage lust.

 42 Not she alone, but her daughter, and her fair sisters, have fallen into thy unhallowed hands, and been defiled !